SpotlightKid/pynsmclient/README.md

 Furthermore, there are some methods provided by `NSMClient`, which your sub-class may want to use:

-    # set program label in NSM GUI
+    # Set program label in NSM GUI
     set_label(name)

-    # report session "dirty" statsu to NSM
+    # Report session "dirty" status to NSM
     set_dirty(bool)

-    # send status message to NSM
+    # Send status message to NSM
     send_message(message, priority=0)

-    # report progress of current operation (e.g. open or save) to NSM
+    # Report progress of current operation (e.g. open or save) to NSM
     # 0.0 <= value <= 1.0
     update_progress(value)